 Accountability - Assume ownership of decisions.
 Be diligent and follow-through on projects.
 Be responsive to the needs of county residents as a whole, while recognizing the intrinsic value of every person.
-Make decisions that plant seeds of success for the future.

 Open-minded - Govern in a collaborative manner, unbiased by personal interest.
 Listen to the needs of residents, while being aware of future demands on county services